Find out how National Life Group can help make the most of your retirement. Complete this form for your no-obligation consultation.

 This means: You may have to fill gaps in your pension with personal savings.

-While many teachers rely on their state-funded pensions, the truth is that their pensions may account for less than they expect.
-The typical state has enough money to pay just over 70% of the pensions it owes.2 The shortfall has resulted in states modifying their programs to reduce future benefits.
+States reported that their pension plans were 82% funded in 2021, meaning 82 cents had been set aside for every dollar that actuaries calculated state plans should have had on hand to pay for promised benefits.2 The shortfall has resulted in states modifying their programs to reduce future benefits.
 The more years you have until retirement, the greater the chance future changes may affect your benefits.
 That is why it’s important to know what your income gap is and where a 403(b) annuity can help.

 Retirement Needs Assessment Tool